Updated in 2023

 There are a number of alternative online tech educational tools and bootcamps you can use to learn the basics or advance your skills, if you decide not to participate in courses from Simplilearn.

-- You can also check out Udacity and Springboard, which are online educational platforms that students can use to brush up on the basics or advance their current tech skills.
+- You can also check out Udacity and Springboard.
+These are online educational platforms that students can use to brush up on the basics or advance their current tech skills.
 Read more about Udacity and Springboard in our reviews.

 - If you are looking for a free online digital marketing resource, check out the short courses offered by SEMrush Academy, QuickSprout, or HubSpot Academy.